joedougherty/sqlite3_concurrent_writes_test_suite/README.md

 I have increased confidence that my solution will work once put into a real workload scenario.
 These tests also give me an idea of when I might start seeing failures.
 In the unlikely scenario that 500+ processes wanted to write to this database at the same time, there would be a potential for data loss.

+### Using the Code ###

+If you would like to run this locally, clone down the repo, install `pytest` in a virtualenv and run `pytest`.

+    git clone git@github.com:joedougherty/sqlite3_concurrent_writes_test_suite.git
+    cd sqlite3_concurrent_writes_test_suite
+    python3 -m venv venv
+    source venv/bin/activate
+    python -m pip install pytest
+    pytest

 ### Further Reading: ###

 [multiprocessing.Pool.map documentation](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.Pool.map)